Covid 19 coronavirus: Birth rates expected to plummet after pandemic

 McKinley said the hardest part was knowing she was at peak childbearing age but had to wait until her fertility started to decline before they could get Government funding.

-"It feels like we are being penalised for a decision that my partner made to have a vasectomy but we don't make that judgement in other areas of the public health system.
+"It feels like we are being penalised for a decision that my partner made to have a vasectomy but we don't make that judgment in other areas of the public health system.

 "For example, we don't wait a certain period of time or not treat people who have cancer just because they chose to be a smoker earlier in their life."